struct/mapguard/README.md

 MapGuard is a page allocation proxy and cache that aims to mitigate some memory safety exploits by intercepting, modifying, and logging `mmap` based page allocations.
 It enforces a simple set of allocation security policies configurable via environment variables.
 It works transparently on open and closed source programs with no source modifications in the target required.
 It can be used along side any mmap based memory allocator.

-It also ships with an API for using Intel MPK extensions if your hardware supports it.

 ## Implementation

 MapGuard uses the dynamic linker interface via `dlsym` to hook libc functions.
 When calls to those functions are intercepted MapGuard will inspect their arguments and then consult runtime policies for whether that behavior should be allowed, denied, or logged.